ansys/pymeilisearch/doc/source/user-guide/index.rst

 Meilisearch stores data in the form of discrete records called *documents*.
 It then groups these documents into collections called *indexes*.
-In an index's settings, you can customize the search behavior for that index.
+In an index's settings, you can customize the search behavior for this index.
 The settings for one index do not impact other indexes.

-You use PyMeilisearch to scrape and upload files or a website to Meilisearch.
+You use PyMeilisearch to scrape and upload documents or a website to Meilisearch.
 This section describes how to use this command-line interface (CLI) tool to do the scraping and uploading.
 It then describes how to integrate Meilisearch into a website as a web component (search bar).